 Black spots, slimy textures, stains and discolored walls are a good signal of an undergoing water problem that most definitely indicates mold growth.
-Other indicators of water issues include peeling paint or wallpaper, cracking, bubbling or warping of wallpaper.
+Other indicators of water issues include peeling paint or wallpaper, cracking, bubbling or warping of wallpaper and look out for toilet mold.
 If either of these can be observed, then it is time for a mold inspection.

 Your sense of smell can also be helpful since mold growth produces a musty dump odor.
 Such a scent will indicate that your home has mold and thus a thorough inspection should be undertaken.

 Mold related Allergic Symptoms, Toxic Symptoms, and Infections

 If you experience allergic symptoms like cold/flu-like symptoms, stuffy nose, throat irritation, wheezing, coughing, shortness of breath, nasal congestion, or redness of the eyes then mold may be one of the causes.
 Especially if the symptoms worsen when you are in the house and lessen when you are outdoors.

 Some molds release toxic chemicals known as mycotoxins that are very harmful to humans.
 These mycotoxins lead to toxic symptoms such as damage to the internal organs, memory loss, headaches, bleeding, cancer, mental incapacitation, and immunosuppression.
 Pulmonary hemosiderosis has been primarily linked to the notorious Stachybotrys commonly referred to as black mold.